vipineth/rareskills-blog/eip-1167-minimal-proxy-standard-with-initialization-clone-pattern/eip-1167-minimal-proxy-standard-with-initialization-clone-pattern.md

 After copying the transaction calldata to memory and getting the implementation contract address at the top of the stack, the minimal proxy is ready to perform a delegatecall to the implementation contract.

-If you need a refresher on how delegatecall works, read the solidity docs on [delegatecall](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html?highlight=delegatecall#delegatecall-callcode-and-libraries).
+If you need a refresher on how delegatecall works, read the our tutorial on [delegatecall](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html?highlight=delegatecall#delegatecall-callcode-and-libraries).

 After the delegate call is performed, the minimal proxy returns the result of the call if it was successful or reverts if an error had occurred.